 The Bibliothèque Nationale de France, called BNF, is the French national library.
-It has three premises in Paris.
-The BNF François Mitterand is the largest contemporary building on the banks of the Seine river.
-The BNF Richelieu is the historic BNF site and is also worth visiting.
+It has three sites in Paris.
+BNF Richelieu is the historic BNF site and is worth visiting.
+BNF François Mitterand is the largest contemporary building on the banks of the Seine river.
+Arsenal is the third site.
 Gallica provides online access to over four million documents.
 Top Paris monuments.

 In 1988, François Mitterand, then President of France, commissioned the construction on the Seine river banks of a new building for the Bibliothèque nationale de France, then confined to the historic Richelieu building.
 The library was designed by Architect Dominique Perrault, as a cloister garden surrounded by four towers.
 The library was inaugurated in 1996.
 Information

 The BNF François Mitterand is open Tuesday to Sunday.
 10am to 8pm (Sundays 1pm to 7pm).
 Closed on public holidays: 1 January, Easter Sunday and Monday, 1 and 8 May, Ascension Thursday, Pentecost Sunday and Monday, 14 July, 15 August, 1 and 11 November, 25 December.
 Annual closure early September.
 Locate BNF on Paris map.
 Paris metro: Bibliothèque Francois Mitterand on line 14.

 The Bibliothèque Nationale de France preserves the French national documentary heritage.
 Its collections include 15 million books, manuscripts, prints, photographs, videos.
 All disciplines are comprehensively represented.
 Around 150 000 documents are added each year thanks to legal deposit, acquisitions and donations.
 The BNF’s digital library, Gallica, provides access to four millions documents.